About cyanotypes

 What it is

 Cyanotype printing is an alternative photography technique, also known as sun printing.
+Essentially cyanotypes are handmade photos that use sunlight to expose the image.
 It is an eco-friendly process that uses non-toxic, water soluble chemicals and natural sunlight.
 No camera needed!

 How it started